ISAITB/docs-tdl/source/constructs/index.rst

     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
-See also :ref:`tdl-steps-common-collapsed`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.
+See also :ref:`tdl-steps-common-collapsed`.
+    @timeout~ no~ An optional timeout (in milliseconds) on the time to wait for the interaction to be completed.
+This is provided as a ``number`` or a variable reference. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.